-- (c) Schoolwide Positive Behavior Interventions and Supports (SW-PBIS) programs, restorative justice, social and emotional learning and trauma-informed practices have been shown to address these needs while also significantly reducing suspension and expulsion rates. - (d) SW-PBIS can provide a comprehensive and collaborative prevention and intervention framework for schools to improve academic and behavioral outcomes for all pupils.
+- (d) Schoolwide Positive Behavior Interventions and Supports (SW-PBIS) programs, restorative justice, social and emotional learning and trauma-informed practices have been shown to address these needs while also significantly reducing suspension and expulsion rates. - (e) SW-PBIS can provide a comprehensive and collaborative prevention and intervention framework for schools to improve academic and behavioral outcomes for all pupils.
 Recent research from Orange County has shown that in school districts where SW-PBIS has been implemented there has been a 26-percent drop in in-school suspensions, a 55-percent drop in out-of-school suspensions, and a 30-percent drop in expulsions.
-Schools that have established and maintained SW-PBIS systems with integrity have teaching and learning environments that are less reactive, aversive, punitive, dangerous, and exclusionary, are more engaging, responsive, preventive, productive, and participatory, address classroom management and disciplinary issues such as attendance, cooperation, participation, and meeting positive expectations, improve support for pupils whose behavior requires more specialized or intensive assistance for emotional and behavioral disorders and mental health issues, and maximize academic engagement and achievement for all pupils. - (e) Restorative justice or restorative practices are a set of principles and practices grounded in the values of showing respect, taking responsibility, and strengthening relationships.
+Schools that have established and maintained SW-PBIS systems with integrity have teaching and learning environments that are less reactive, aversive, punitive, dangerous, and exclusionary, are more engaging, responsive, preventive, productive, and participatory, address classroom management and disciplinary issues such as attendance, cooperation, participation, and meeting positive expectations, improve support for pupils whose behavior requires more specialized or intensive assistance for emotional and behavioral disorders and mental health issues, and maximize academic engagement and achievement for all pupils. - (f) Restorative justice or restorative practices are a set of principles and practices grounded in the values of showing respect, taking responsibility, and strengthening relationships.
+Restorative justice is a healing practice that both prevents and responds to harmful behaviors.
 When harm occurs at a schoolsite, restorative justice focuses on repair of harm and prevention of reoccurrence.
 Restorative practice, which builds upon restorative justice and applies in the school context, is used to build a sense of school community and resolve conflict by repairing harm and restoring positive relationships through the use of regular restorative circles where pupils and educators work together to set academic goals, develop core values for the classroom community, and resolve conflicts.
 Practices such as peacemaking circles and restorative conferences are designed to help pupils take responsibility for their actions and repair the harm they may have caused.
 Through this process, pupils learn how to interact and manage their relationships.
 A restorative justice approach enables school personnel to intervene more effectively, increasing support without compromising accountability.
-At Richmond High School in West Contra Costa Unified School District, a 2011 restorative school discipline program cut the school's nearly 500 suspensions by January 2011 by one-half by January 2012.
+A recent study regarding implementation of restorative justice in the Oakland Unified School District (OUSD) from 2011-2014 2011 to 2014, inclusive, found that, among other things: (1) the discipline gap between white and African American pupils decreased significantly for OUSD pupils who participated in restorative justice programs, but stayed the same for pupils who did not participate in these programs, (2) there was a 128-percent increase in the reading levels of 9th graders at OUSD schools with restorative justice programs, compared to an 11-percent increase in schools without such programs, and (3) four-year graduation rates increased by 60 percent at OUSD's restorative justice schools in the past three years, compared to 7 percent for other schools.